Udi people: History

 In the past the Udi language was one of the widespread languages of Caucasian Albania, on the basis of which in the 5th century the Caucasian Albanian script was created by the Armenian monk Mesrop Mashtots.
 The alphabet had 52 letters.
 The language was widely used, as major Bible texts were translated into the Caucasian Albanian language.
 Church services were conducted in it.
 After the fall of the Caucasian Albanian state, the Caucasian Albanian liturgical language was gradually replaced by Armenian in church.

 Population and changes

 In 1880, the population of the Udi people living in the area around Qabala in northern Azerbaijan was estimated at 10,000.
 In the year 1897, the number of the Udi people was given around 4,000, in 1910, it was around 5,900.
 They were counted as 2,500 in the census of 1926, as 3,700 in 1959, as 7,000 in 1979, and in 1989, the Udi people numbered 8,652.
-In census of 1999 in Azerbaijan, there were 4,152 Udis.
+In census of 1999 in Azerbaijan, there were 4,152 Udi.

 In the 2002 Russia Census, 3,721 residents identified as Udi.
 Most of the Udi people (1,573 persons) in Russia have been registered in Rostov region.